Gravitational Lensing in the Charged NUT-de Sitter Spacetime: GRAVITATIONAL LENSING

-Note that this equation is structurally the same for all charged NUT-de Sitter metrics.
-The obtained result is already contained as special case in the results of Grenzebach, Perlick and L\"{a}mmerzahl \cite{Grenzebach2014}, however, to our knowlegde an explicit equation has not been derived yet.
-For $n\rightarrow 0$ $\Sigma_{\mathrm{ph}}$ reduces to the angular radius of the shadow of the Reissner-Nordstr\"{o}m-de Sitter family of spacetimes
+Note that this equation is structurally the same for all charged NUT--de Sitter metrics.
+The obtained result is already contained as special case in the results of Grenzebach \emph{et al.} \cite{Grenzebach2014}; however, to our knowledge an explicit equation has not been derived yet.
+For $n\rightarrow 0$ $\Sigma_{\mathrm{ph}}$ reduces to the angular radius of the shadow of the Reissner-Nordstr\"{o}m--de Sitter family of spacetimes: